How Bone Marrow and Stem Cells are Collected

 Collecting Stem Cells from the Bloodstream

-Prior to the harvest, you will receive injections of a drug such as filgrastim (Neupogen®) or plerixifor (Mozobil®) over a four to five day period.
-These drugs move stem cells out of the bone marrow into the bloodstream.
+Prior to the harvest, you will be given injections of a drug called granulocyte colony stimulating factor (G-CSF), to move stem cells out of the bone marrow into the bloodstream where they can easily be collected.

 If you are collecting stem cells for your own transplant, chemotherapy drugs may be used to help move the stem cells out of your bone marrow into the bloodstream.